 We are sure if the 6th gen Civic facelift is available today with a 1.6 liter Vti engine, airbags and the features mentioned above, it would perhaps sell more than the 5th gen City and 10th gen Civic combined, and Honda Atlas might well be able to post individual sales figures of their cars again!

 The last of this list is none other than the Suzuki Margalla.
 You won’t be surprised to know that Margalla remained the best selling sedan Pak Suzuki has ever produced.
 The sales of Suzuki Margalla in 1996 (6,000 units a year) remained more than Baleno, Liana and Ciaz of today.

 Related: Pak Suzuki And The Sedan Segment

-Baleno in its 8 year of production hardly able to manage to get close to 4,062 units in 2003/04, while it remained dangling around 2,000 units in its entire life span.
-Liana in its first year of production did managed to get close to 6,000 units a year, but in its last 8 years of production sold only 6,127 units (averaging just 765 units a year).
+Baleno in its 8 year of production hardly able to manage to get close to 4,062 units in 2003/04, while it remained dangling around 2,000 units a year, in its entire life span.
+Liana in its first year of production did managed to get close to 6,000 units, but in its last 8 years of production sold only 6,127 units (averaging just 765 units a year).
 In its final two years, Liana sold only 164 units in 2012/13, and 161 units in 2013/14 averaging just 13 units a month!

 Ciaz on the other hand is yet to embrace our roads as its happy to stay at the showroom floors.
 Considering this, a cheaper and affordable sedan like the Margalla which was reliable, extremely inexpensive to maintain, and performed like a real workhorse will always be missed.